-19 Simple Nutrition Rules for Long Term Fat Loss
+19 Easy to Implement Nutrition Rules for Long Term Fat Loss

 The problem with yo-yo dieting is that it can get your body into a metabolic coma.
 Many of the fad diets out there are based on very low calorie eating, or starvation – such as all you can consume for 3 days is lemon water with maple syrup or something crazy like that.

 How can your body possibly lose weight when it is storing any fat that you do eat as a means to keep itself functioning?
 Because of these diets, your body thinks it’s starving.

 So, instead of burning foods off as energy, it stores it as fat.
 You cannot possibly lose weight, because your body begins hoarding all of the fat instead of burning it off!

 If you are giving your body the proper amount and types of foods, your metabolism, which is a significant process in losing weight, speeds up, and your body begins processing the food that you eat, burning some of it as energy to keep the body processes functioning and then burning the remaining off as fat, resulting in guaranteed weight loss!

 Here is how you can do something about it: